All Episodes

 Well, I'm just looking at his upcoming primaries.

-Cruz can't afford any third place finishes here.
+Cruz can't afford any third-place finishes here.

 Yeah, people's noses are out of joint because of how Colorado happened.

-I mean, crews on a roll right now, delegate-wise.
+But just in terms of the energy, momentum, I mean, crew's on a roll right now, delegate-wise.

-Delegates out of Colorado, they're his delegates out of uh Wisconsin or his, he's uh running around shoring up second ballot delegate loyalty in all these places that Trump won, which is perfectly legal.
+He's running around shoring up second ballot delegate loyalty in all these places that Trump won, which is perfectly legal.

 But at the same time, there are a lot of primary elections yet to happen.

-And and again, we're in a lull here where all anybody's got to talk about is the most recent event in the past and polling data.
+And again, we're in a lull here where all anybody's got to talk about is the most recent event in the past and polling data.

 It's a seesaw.

-Gotta take another obscene profit break, however, right now.
+Got to take another obscene profit break, however, right now.

-Back in just second.
+Back in just a second.

-Here is the statement from David Ehrenberg, the Palm Beach County, Florida State Attorney, and this is really the key here in why they decided not to press charges or prosecute, rather, Cory Lewandowski.
+And this is really the key here in why they decided not to press charges or prosecute, rather, Corey Lewandowski.

 Ms. Fields was directed to the back of the room along with other members of the media.